-In some cases, an adult convicted of an offense involving sexting with a minor may be required, in addition to the fines and prison term described above, to register as a sex offender.
-And although it is less probable that a juvenile will have to register as a sex offender, it is a possibility that you should discuss with your attorney (described below).
+An adult convicted of sexual exploitation of a minor can be required to register as a sex offender.
+Registration is in addition to any prison time or fine.
+And although it's less likely that a minor will have to register as a sex offender, it's still a possibility that should be discussed with an attorney.

 (Wash.
 Rev. Code §§ 9.94A.030, 9A.44.128, 9A.44.130, 9A.44.143 (2022).)